Winning in the future battlespace

 Weapons with smarts

-The future can readily be seen in the Coyote unmanned airborne system, which recently demonstrated the capability to launch in a swarm, move in formation thanks to autonomous networking, and fly itself toward a designated end point.
+The future can readily be seen in the Coyote unmanned airborne system, which has demonstrated the capability to launch in a swarm, move in formation thanks to autonomous networking, and fly itself toward a designated end point.
 The possible uses are endless, from intelligence, surveillance and reconnaissance activity to strikes against moving targets.

 “We are developing weapons with the ability to successfully execute missions in dynamic environments,” said Dr. Thomas Bussing, vice president of advanced missile systems at Raytheon.
 “Even if an adversary tries to take away our traditional advantages or hide within a denied environment, we could still find them and eliminate their ability to threaten us.”